 Since the problem is marketing-based, it's only prudent to involve people with marketing knowledge to find, verify root causes and address the underlying issues.

 The second component is defining the problem.
 This is a detailed description of the problem facing the business.
 You must be very specific with the description.

 To be precise enough, it would be helpful to ask what, where, when, who, how, and why which will serve as a root cause verification test of the problem.
-Answering these questions helps businesses to be specific on what they're dealing with.
+Answering these questions helps businesses to be specific about what they're dealing with.

-For example, you did a survey and found out that most of your customers expressed dissatisfaction with your brand and you defined the problem as low customer satisfaction of a product or high customer complaints.
+For example, you did a survey and found out that most of your customers expressed dissatisfaction with your brand and you defined the problem as low customer satisfaction with a product or high customer complaints.